bcgov/wps/backend/packages/wps-tools/src/wps_tools/load_testing/README.md

   ```
   If you hit `ROLLBACK_COMPLETE` anyway, tear down first -- CloudFormation
   won't let you redeploy over a failed stack in place.
-- **Cognito usernames are case-sensitive.** `--username` at login must match
+- **Cognito usernames are case-sensitive.** The admin user starts in
-  `--admin-name` at deploy exactly, including case (step 4 in Quick Start
+  `FORCE_CHANGE_PASSWORD` state, and `dlt login` doesn't handle that
+  challenge itself -- `deploy` works around it by setting a permanent
+  password directly (`admin_set_user_password` with `Permanent=True`) and
+  logging in, all using the exact `--admin-name` value as the username, so
-  handles this for you as long as you reuse the same `YourName`).
+  this is handled for you as long as nothing downstream retypes it with
+  different casing.
 - **k6 scripts must make at least one real HTTP call.** Taurus (which wraps
   k6 on the Fargate task) only captures request-level metrics; a script that
   never calls `http.get`/`http.post`/etc produces an empty results file, and